The National Evangelical School in Nabatieh

 School Principal of the Nabatieh Evangelical School is Mr. Shadi Hajar.
 The school has four departments: Preschool, Elementary, Intermediate, and Secondary.

 Nabatieh Evangelical School is a part of Evangelical schools in Lebanon, such as Sidon Evangelical School, Zahlé Evangelical School, and The Lebanese Evangelical School in Ain Zhalta and others.

 Early years

-The National Evangelical School in Nabatieh started its academic mission in 1925 under the supervision of the American Commissionary by the name of "American School for Girls in Nabatieh."It was composed of one rented room that included a few numbers of students who were learning the principles of reading, writing, calculating, in addition to English language and arts.
+The National Evangelical School in Nabatieh started its academic mission in 1925 under the supervision of the American Commissionary by the name of "American School for Girls in Nabatieh."It was composed of one rented room that included a few numbers of students who were learning the reading, writing, calculating, in addition to English language and arts.
 The school's supervisor, Lewis Loe, had stayed till 1935, when the school moved to a new rented building.